 Emergency PreparednessEmergencies happen, so be prepared!
 Plan ahead!
-Below are instructions for creating a 72 hour Emergency Kit, an evacuation checklist, and the link for registration with the Lamont County Emergency Alert.
+Below are instructions for creating a 72 hour Emergency Kit, an evacuation checklist, a resource for help creating your own emergency plan, and the link for registration with the Lamont County Emergency Alert.

 In the event of an emergency, stay informed!
 Keep an eye on the Lamont County home page and social media channels (Twitter and Facebook) for updates on the emergency and important instructions on what you should do to stay safe.